Call Me (Blondie song): Release

 In the US, the song was released by three record companies: the longest version (at 8:06) on the soundtrack album by Polydor, the 7" and 12" on Blondie's label Chrysalis, and a Spanish-language 12" version, with lyrics by Buddy and Mary McCluskey, on the disco label Salsoul Records.
-The Spanish version, titled "Llámame", was meant for release in Mexico and some South American countries.
+A Spanish-language version, titled "Llámame", was meant for release in Mexico and some South American countries.
 This version was also released in the US and the UK and had its CD debut on Chrysalis/EMI's rarities compilation Blonde and Beyond (1993).
 In 1988, a remixed version by Ben Liebrand taken from the Blondie remix album Once More into the Bleach was issued as a single in the UK.
 In 2001, the "original long version" appeared as a bonus track on the Autoamerican album re-issue.

 In 2014, Blondie re-recorded the song for their compilation album Greatest Hits Deluxe Redux.
 The compilation was part of a 2-disc set called Blondie 4(0) Ever which included their tenth studio album Ghosts of Download and marked the 40th anniversary of the forming of the band.

 Harry recorded an abbreviated version of the song that was backed by the Muppet Band for her guest appearance on The Muppet Show in August 1980.
 It was first broadcast in January 1981.